urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 Please still follow the steps below and Huawei does not have a single power saving mechanism but rather multiple.

-We did not yet had thsi confirmed but it is possible you can alternatively just disable PowerGenie in *Phone settings > Apps* but this setting needs to be re-applied every time you reboot your device.
+We did not yet had this confirmed but it is possible you can alternatively just disable PowerGenie in *Phone settings > Apps* but this setting needs to be re-applied every time you reboot your device.